KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 Date: 2023 july
 # Temperature-and-Humitidy-System
-This tutorial will show you how to use the raspberry pi pico w to send information about the humitidy and temperature in your room.
+This tutorial will show you how to use the raspberry pi pico wh to send information about the humitidy and temperature in your room.
 For this to be done you will be using the raspberry pi pico w, a DHT11 sensor, code in MicroPython and adafruit.
 Time estimation for project: 5 hours

 # 1. Objectives